 NIJ’s Comprehensive School Safety Initiative

-NIJ’s Comprehensive School Safety Initiative is a research-focused initiative to increase the safety of schools and students nationwide.
+The Comprehensive School Safety Initiative (CSSI) is a research-focused initiative that brings together the nation’s best minds to increase the safety of schools nationwide.

 On this page find: